Flying a Drone in Helsinki - Learn the Basics

 Prohibited and Restricted Areas

-In Helsinki, there are Prohibited Areas.
-Prohibited areas are areas where drone flying is strictly forbidden.
-Restricted areas are areas where drone flying is allowed under certain conditions.
+In Helsinki, there are Prohibited Areas and restricted areas.
+In prohibited areas, drone flying is strictly forbidden, while restricted areas allow drone flying under certain conditions.
 These areas often include airports, airfields, and heliports.
 Flying in a restricted area may require a special permit or adherence to specific rules, such as maintaining a certain distance from the airport or flying below a certain altitude.

 Flying over People